mbta/gtfs_onboarding/README.md

 ## Notes
 ### Firefox Slowness
-JupyterLab seems to have difficulty running on Firefox, with symptoms of being extremely slow and unresponsive.
-Using Safari or Chrome have been a stable alternative for running the notebook, as of writing.
+__JupyterLab__ seems to have difficulty running on Firefox, with symptoms of being extremely slow and unresponsive.
+Using Safari or Chrome have been a stable alternative for running the notebooks[^at-time-of-writing].

 ---

 [nix]: https://nixos.org/